This case study is based on an interview with Steven Cipolla who lead Temporal adoption within Box

 The idea of workflow as code was one of the main things that drew me to the model.
 It's a lot easier for our developers to use it.
 It's the way that it should be.
 Trying to define workflows as JSON and stuff is just...
 It's gnarly.
 Workflow as code, you're just like, "All right.
 This makes sense.".
 If I'm an engineer trying to implement some SAGA.
 It's very easy for me to look at this and be like, "Okay, this is how I'd do it."

-One thing that the API does really well is give you this illusion of single threaded or at least local execution without having to get into the details of trying to orchestrate multiple things.
+One thing that the API does really well is give you this illusion of single threaded execution without having to get into the details of trying to orchestrate multiple things.
 It's pretty amazing.

 And I think one of the things that's really nice about the way the Temporal models everything is it just all kind of bubbles up as sort of the same, in the same way.
 It's an error, and you got to handle it and that's that.
 It's not different really from...
 Let's say you were directly accessing a database in a single threaded monolithic application or you were running some crazy distributed computation that had to go and make an RPC to some service on the other side of your data center.
 That modeling is exactly the same.
 And as an implementer, the way that I would handle the errors is almost exactly the same.
 Of course I have to take some special considerations because I don't know.
 Maybe my activity did happen and the database transaction over on the other side of the data center did occur and I need to be aware of that I choose to retry it.
 But the idea of doing things at most once gives you that capability to be like, "Okay.
 It might have happened, it might not have happened.
 I need to check."
 It's very explicit about the error states that could possibly happen.
 And I think that's one of the things that architecturally I really like.
 I think that's a super sound decision.